Trends in Pediatric Malignancy Cases at a Tertiary Care Center in Bihar, India: A Retrospective Study

 Abstract

-Background and aim: Pediatric malignancies constitute a significant proportion of cancer cases in India, and yet, there is a dearth of information on the distribution of these cancers in the state of Bihar.
+Background and objective: Pediatric malignancies constitute a significant proportion of cancer cases in India, and yet, there is a dearth of information on the distribution of these cancers in the state of Bihar.
 To address this knowledge gap, we conducted this study to analyze the pattern of pediatric malignancies.

-Result: We analyzed the data of 306 patients, of which 22 (7.19%) were diagnosed with benign tumors and 284 with malignancies.
-Of the 284 patients with malignancies, 208 (73.24%) had solid tumors, and 76 (26.76%) had hematological malignancies.
+Results: We analyzed the data of 306 patients, of which 22 (7.19%) were diagnosed with benign tumors, and 284 were diagnosed with malignancies.
+Among the 284 patients with malignancies, 208 (73.24%) had solid tumors, and 76 (26.76%) had hematological malignancies.
 The most common hematological malignancy was acute lymphoblastic leukemia (32.89%), followed by Hodgkin lymphoma (30.27%) and non-Hodgkin lymphoma (27.63%).
-Among solid malignancies, sarcoma was the most prevalent (31.25%), followed by germ cell tumors (17.79%) and Wilms’ tumor (16.83%).
+Among solid malignancies, sarcoma was the most prevalent (31.25%), followed by germ cell tumors (17.79%), and Wilms’ tumor (16.83%).

 Introduction